Frying

-Frying is the cooking of food in oil or another fat.
-(Note: Chemically, oils and fats are the same, differing only in melting point, and the distinction is only made when needed.
-Foods can be fried in a variety of fats, including lard, vegetable oil, rapeseed oil, and olive oil.
-In commerce, many fats are called oils by custom, e.g. palm oil and coconut oil, which are solid at room temperature.)
-Similar to sautéing, pan-fried foods are generally turned over once or twice during cooking to make sure that the food is evenly cooked, using tongs or a spatula, whilst sautéed foods are cooked by "tossing in the pan".
+Frying is the cooking of food in oil or fat.
+(Note: Chemically, oils and fats are the same, differing only in melting point: oils are liquid at room temperature and fats are solid.)
+Similar to sautéing, pan-fried foods are generally turned over once or twice during cooking to ensure that the food is evenly cooked, using tongs or a spatula, whereas sautéed foods are cooked by "tossing in the pan".
 A large variety of foods may be fried.
+Frying is a dehydration process which involves the transfer of mass and heat.
+Different chemical changes take place during the frying process such as protein denaturation, starch gelatinization, surface browning, rapid water evaporation and oil absorption.